Patryk27/lxd-snapper/README.md

 - kept snapshots: 2
 ```

-Once again, if everything seems fine, perform the actual pruning:
+Once again, if everything seems fine, you can perform the actual pruning:

 ```shell
 $ ./lxd-snapper prune
 ```

-This command will iterate through all the instances and remove their stale snapshots (i.e. the ones that are over the
+This command will iterate through all the instances and remove their stale
-`keep-` limits) using the `lxc delete` command.
+snapshots (i.e. the ones that are over the `keep-` limits) using the
+`lxc delete` command.

-Only snapshots matching the `snapshot-name-prefix` setting will be accounted for - so, by default, only those snapshots
+Only snapshots matching the `snapshot-name-prefix` setting will be accounted
-whose names begin with `auto-` are counted towards the limits and are candidates for removal; lxd-snapper won't
+for - so, by default, only those snapshots whose names begin with `auto-` are
+counted towards the limits and are candidates for removal; lxd-snapper won't
-automatically remove other (e.g. hand-made) snapshots.
+automatically remove other (e.g. hand-made) snapshots (unless they match
+`snapshot-name-prefix`, too).

-Usually, to keep snapshots on-time & tidy, you'll want run `backup` and `prune` together, like so:
+Usually, to keep snapshots on-time & tidy, you'll want run `backup` and `prune`
+together, like so:

 ```shell
 $ ./lxd-snapper backup-and-prune